 The participants can mingle in the Hotspot fair and meet the event partners and sponsors presenting their projects, services or study programs.
 During Future Movements, selected participants will present their own case studies.

 The second day turns out to be more interactive.

 Starting with Perspectives, a Pecha-Kucha style presentation followed by a Q&A, the participants are warmed up for community-driven Workshopsl.

-The day concludes with the Evening session, a plenary meeting that includes a brand new initiative Apply Award Ceremony.
+The day concludes with the Evening session, a plenary meeting that includes a brand new, bi-annual initiative Apply Award Ceremony.